RECIPES & NUTRITION

 What is melatonin exactly?
 What is it used for?

-Melatonin isn’t just a sleeping pill that will work for everybody.
+Melatonin may not work for everyone.
 To understand why, we need to take a closer look at what melatonin is and the way it works.

 Why melatonin may not work for you

 However, if you have a sleep problem that is caused by anxiety or another hormonal issue, then melatonin may not work to ease your sleep issues.
-Read on to find out what other sleep solutions may be.
+Read on to find out about alternative sleep solutions.

 Is melatonin safe?

-Although melatonin is considered a natural sleep aid, it is a hormone and there are potential side effects to be aware of before supplementing.
-Most people take it with no problems at all, but if you are thinking of trying it, it’s a good idea to be aware of the possible problems that can arise.
+Although melatonin is considered a natural sleep aid, it is a hormone that has potential side effects when supplemented.
+Most people take melatonin with no problems at all, but if you are thinking of trying it, these issues could arise.

 • Vivid dreams